The Cedar and KFAI Present

 $15 Advance, $18 Day of Show

 Standing Show.
-General Admission tickets are available online, by phone, at Depth of Field, Electric Fetus, and The Cedar during shows.
+General Admission tickets are available online, by phone, and at Electric Fetus and The Cedar during shows.

 Samantha Fish returns to The Cedar.